Leucine Increases IGF-1 in Muscle

 The researchers concluded that obese, elderly subjects could enhance the odds of increasing muscle mass while engaged in both caloric restriction and resistance training by consuming protein of >1.2g per kg of body weight and preferably 1.9g per kg.
 Be sure to incorporate a good whey based protein and some extra leucine to retain muscle mass while dieting.

-For bodybuilders looking to remain anabolic, one may consider taking some leucine throughout the day, even if it’s a small amount.
-The amount of leucine necessary to optimize performance and muscle growth is unknown, but recent research in humans points to a plateau effect (at least on muscle protein synthesis) occurring around 3 grams; there is a ceiling effect, so more is not going to have better results.
+For bodybuilders looking to remain anabolic, one may consider taking some leucine throughout the day.
+Even if it’s a small amount.
+The amount necessary to optimize performance and muscle growth is unknown.
+But recent research in humans points to a plateau effect (at least on muscle protein synthesis) occurring around 3 grams; there is a ceiling effect, so more is not going to have better results.

 A total of 46 rats were distributed into four groups:

-3 Grams of Leucine After Exercises Increases IGF-1 Levels in Muscle
+3 Grams After Exercises Increases IGF-1 Levels in Muscle

 – 3 g cellulose placebo or